VishalS123456/Vishal-BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/U72xngeip3c?si=YS2BSfhBftbgAVuk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The main goal of the Ball Tracking Robot is to create a robot that can detect and follow a red-colored ball in real time.
 The main components of this project include:
-- Car Chassis + Motors: serves as the structure and movement system of the robot
+- Car Chassis + Motors: Serve as the structure and movement system of the robot.
-- Raspberry Pi: The "brain" of the robot which runs the code and later processes the camera input
+- Raspberry Pi: Acts as the "brain" of the robot, running the code and processing the camera input.
-- H-Bridge: Sends power to all of the motors, allowing to control the direction that the robot moves
+- H-Bridge: Supplies power to all of the motors, allowing control over the robot's direction.
-- Camera: Captures video for ball tracking and detection
+- Camera: Captures live video for ball detection and tracking
-- Breadboard + Jumper Wires: Breadboard and LED's mainly used for aesthetic but jumper wires to connect all of the parts to the Raspberry Pi
+- Breadboard and Jumper Wires: Breadboard and LED's are mainly used for aesthetics, and jumper wires to connect all of the parts to the Raspberry Pi

 How it Works:
 The camera captures frames continuously, being able to detect and track a red ball using Open CV.
 Once the position of the ball has been identified, the Raspberry Pi sends a signal to the motors to move.
 If the ball is centered, the robot will move slightly forward.
 If it is slightly off to the side(either left or right), the robot turns to that respective direction until the ball is re-centered.
 If the ball is not detected by the camera at all, it will simply spin until it detects the ball.